-2.1 Covid 19
+2.1 Covid-19

-This policy is written whilst the school is dealing with the unprecedented situation of the Covid 19 pandemic.
-It should be read in conjunction with the additional arrangements we have put in place at each stage of the partial closure and subsequent wider re-opening of the school.
-The policy provides the framework for the specific Covid 19 additional and applied aspects of the school Health & Safety and safeguarding related aspects of the current situation.
-These arrangements will be regularly reviewed and developed as the crisis and the impact upon the life of the school and community changes over time.
+This policy is written whilst the school is learning to live with the Covid-19 pandemic.
+It should be read in conjunction with the school's additional risk assessments.
+These arrangements will be regularly reviewed and developed as the situation and the impact upon the life of the school and community as well as DfE / Public Health guidance, changes over time.